 Immunotherapy Side Effects

-You might be on immunotherapy for a long time, and side effects can occur at any point during and after treatment.
+You might be on immunotherapy for a long time.
+And side effects can occur at any point during and after treatment.
 Doctors and nurses cannot know for certain when or if side effects will occur or how serious they will be.
-So, it is important to know what signs to look for and what to do if you start to have problems.
+So, it is important to talk with your doctors and nurses about what signs to look for and what to do if you start to have problems.

 Some side effects are common with all types of immunotherapy.
 For instance, you might have skin reactions at the needle site, which include: